rsp2k/caddy-gitea-pages/README.md

 1. Go to your Gitea instance
 2. Navigate to Settings → Applications
 3. Generate a new token with repository permissions
-4. Set the token as an environment variable
+4. Use the token in your Caddyfile configuration

 ## Caching Strategy